evanhsu/MMM-TitanSchoolMealMenu/README.md

 # MMM-TitanSchoolMealMenu

-A module for the MagicMirror framework that retrieves a school meal menu from the Titan Schools API (family.titank12.com)
+A module for the MagicMirror framework that retrieves a school meal menu from the LinqConnect API (api.linqconnect.com).
+LinqConnect was formerly known as "Titan Schools" (family.titank12.com).

 ---